 There is no charge for using public toilets throughout Western Australia.
 The National Public Toilet Map (www.toiletmap.gov.au) lists more than 14,000 public toilets around Australia, including those with wheelchair access.

-For general statewide information, try the WA Visitor Centre in Perth, Tourism Western Australia (www.westernaustralia.com) or the Department of Parks & Wildlife (https://parks.dpaw.wa.gov.au).
+For general statewide information, try the Western Australian Visitor Centre in Perth, Tourism Western Australia (www.westernaustralia.com) or the Department of Parks & Wildlife (https://parks.dpaw.wa.gov.au).

 Around WA, tourist offices with friendly staff (often volunteers) provide local knowledge, including info on road conditions.